 No executive officer of the Company served during the 2002 fiscal year as a member of a Compensation Committee or as a director of any entity of which any of the Company's directors served as an executive officer.

 COMPENSATION COMMITTEE REPORT ON EXECUTIVE COMPENSATION

-The following is the report of the Company's Compensation Committee, whose members are John C. Kane, Michael H. Dempsey, Daniel J. Gunsett and David J. Olderman, with respect to compensation reported for 2002 as reflected in the Summary Compensation Table set forth above.
+The following is the report of the Company's Compensation Committee, whose members are identified below, with respect to compensation reported for 2002 as reflected in the Summary Compensation Table set forth above.